People are hardwired to recognized patterns.

 Fact.
 We often even see things, which aren’t actually there – like a cloud reminding the new iPhone ☺

 It’s in our nature to “connect the dots” and search for relationships between different values.
-And different patterns help to reinforce those relationships.
+And different mobile design patterns help to reinforce those relationships.

 The Power of Mobile UX Design

-In a nutshell – user experience design is here to adapt your product to the target market requirements through utilizing the familiar patterns and elements.
+In a nutshell – user experience design is here to adapt your product to the target market requirements through blending in the familiar patterns and elements.

-If you want people to log into your app and instantly understand what it’s for and how things work here – that’s exactly the problem UX design solves.
+So, if you want people to log into your app and instantly understand what it’s for and how things work here – you’ll need to use familiar patterns.

 Think of the kind of garments ladies wear on the fashion runways.
 Some are so outrageous that you just can’t understand how it’s even possible to walk in those.
 But yeah, they also look rather attractive.